Quantum Science and Technology

 Quantum research at a top level

-IQST is one of the world's leading centres for quantum technologies.
-It was founded in 2014 by Ulm University, the University of Stuttgart and the Max Planck Institute for Solid State Research, with KIT joining in 2024.
-The mission of the centre, which is unique in Germany, is to transfer basic scientific findings from quantum physics into technological applications across disciplinary boundaries.
+The IQST is one of the world's leading centers for quantum technologies.
+It was founded in 2014 by the Universities of Ulm and Stuttgart and the Max Planck Institute for Solid State Research, with KIT joining in 2024.
+The mission of this unique alliance in Germany is to research the fundamental properties of complex quantum systems, which are made up of the basic constituents of matter such as atoms, photons and electrons, across disciplinary boundaries.
+Scientists from the fields of physics, materials science and engineering as well as the information and life sciences conduct research at the IQST.

-Go to IQST Website
+Go to the IQST website

-Quantum-based technologies are used to develop high-performance sensors for medical imaging in order to observe metabolic processes in real time at the atomic level; a huge step forward for biomedical research and diagnostics.
-The ZQB also investigates quantum physical processes in biological systems: from bees' sense of direction to photosynthesis in plants.
+At the ZQB, more than 100 scientists conduct research at the interface of quantum and life sciences.
+With the help of quantum-based technologies, high-performance sensors for medical imaging are being developed to observe metabolic processes in real time at the atomic level; a huge step forward for biomedical research and diagnostics.
+The ZQB also investigates quantum physical processes in biological systems.

-Go to ZQB Website
+Go to the ZQB website

 Double funding for success